idkyet312/Eco/Readme.md

 --- Added gpt 3.5 turbo and gpt 4 and gpt 4 turbo

---- Added Infinite mind to the ecosystem (a infinite generated text adventure game with an ai generating the sounds and images for it in realtime with voice to voice input/outputs) (19/03/2024)
+--- Added Infinite mind to the ecosystem (an infinite generated text adventure game with an ai generating the sounds and images for it in realtime with voice to voice input/outputs) (19/03/2024)

 --- Added a youtube browser for the group chat (WIP)